 About San Diego County Regional Airport Authority

-The San Diego County Regional Airport Authority was created on January 1, 2003, as a single, independent agency to manage the day-to-day operations of San Diego International Airport (SAN) and address the region’s long-term air transportation needs.
+The San Diego County Regional Airport Authority was created on January 1, 2003, as an independent agency to manage the day-to-day operations of San Diego International Airport (SAN) and address the region’s long-term air transportation needs.

 The legislation that created the Airport Authority mandates three main responsibilities: